mtgreenway/tukey-middleware/README.rst

 Getting Started
 ===============

+Before installing you will need to copy local/local_settings.py.example to local/local_settings.py and put in the values for your cloud.

 For local development, first create a virtualenv for the project.
 In the ``tools`` directory there is a script to create one for you::